kanaria69/Mainecoco/README.md

-## What do you call a fly without wings?
-A walk.
+## What happens when you anger a brain surgeon?
+They will give you a piece of your mind.